lettre/lettre.rs/content/post/lettre-0-10.md

 * Replacement of the message implementation (which was based on `rust-email`) by a new one based on the `emailmessage` crate.
-To main goal is to provide sane encoding and multipart was a simple implementation (no message parsing).
+To main goal is to provide sane encoding and multipart with a simple implementation (no message parsing).
+  `email` API requires email knowledge and maintaining a facade makes things harder.
 * Merge of the `lettre_email` crate into `lettre`.
 This split made not much sense, and the message builder is now a feature of the `lettre` crate.
 * More features to allow disabling most features.